How To Help With The Amazon Rainforest Wildfires

 Advertisement

-Even if you are not on the board of one of these companies, as a consumer, you can contact the business, express your concern, organize a boycott, or spend your money elsewhere.
+Even if you are not on the board of one of these companies, as a consumer, you can contact the business, express your concern, organise a boycott, or spend your money elsewhere.

 Sign a petition.